ImperialCollegeLondon/virtual_ecosystem/docs/source/development/contributing/overview.md

 ```

 Poetry uses a virtual environment for package development: all packages are installed to
-a stand-alone python environment that is only used for `pyrealm` development.
+a stand-alone python environment that is only used for `virtual_ecosystem` development.
 This makes
 sure that the development environment is consistent across python versions and different
 developers.
 However, when you are working on the command line, you need to **explicitly
-use the `pyrealm` environment** to run any command that needs to use the `pyrealm`
+use the `virtual_ecosystem` environment** to run any command that needs to use the
-environment - and that is pretty much everything described in this document.
-There are
+`virtual_ecosystem` environment - and that is pretty much everything described in this
-two options to do this:
+document.
+There are two options to do this:

 1. You can add `poetry run` before a command to make sure that single command is run
    using the `poetry` environment.
 This approach is used in the example commands below.